openebs-archive/openebs-docs/docs/uninstall.md

   kubectl get sc
   ```

 - Delete the OpenEBS namespace using helm either via `helm delete <chart name> --purge` (if helm version is v2) or `helm uninstall <chart name> -n <namespace>` (if helm version is v3).
-It can aslo be deleted using kubectl as  `kubectl delete ns openebs` or you can delete the corresponding `openebs-operator` YAML using `kubectl delete -f <openebs-operator.yaml>`.
+It can also be deleted using kubectl as  `kubectl delete ns openebs` or you can delete the corresponding `openebs-operator` YAML using `kubectl delete -f <openebs-operator.yaml>`.
 You can check the status of OpenEBS namespace using the following command.

   ```
   kubectl get ns